dcui-03/ElasticDeformation/README.md

-# 524FinalProject: Dynamic Deformables
+# Nonlinear Elastic Deformation With Dynamic Deformables

 https://github.com/user-attachments/assets/0b72c7e1-f630-4530-8afb-82ff3ead77ce

-*NOTE: This is a work-in-progress that I am hoping to add to in the future!*

-This repository contains my implementation of the isotropic volumetric deformation portion of Dynamic Deformables by Theodore Kim and David Eberle (2022) as my final project for CPSC524: Geometric Modeling.
-It specifically implements the BDF-1 integration scheme for tetrahedral meshes, with support for Rayleigh Damping and external forces.
+This repository contains my implementation and extensions of the isotropic volumetric deformation portion of Dynamic Deformables by Theodore Kim and David Eberle (2022) as my final project for UBC CPSC524: Geometric Modeling.
+It mainly implements the BDF-1 and BDF-2 integration scheme for tetrahedral meshes, with support for Rayleigh Damping and external forces.
 The elastic energies implemented thus far are As-Rigid-As-Possible (ARAP) and Stable Neo-Hookean (SNH).
 Because there is a reference implementation (HOBAK), I admit that took heavy inspiration from HOBAK's organizational structure.
 However, almost all of the code is self written.
 See the **Academic Honesty** section below for more details on this.
 Links to the references used are below:

 - Dynamic Deformables: https://www.tkim.graphics/DYNAMIC_DEFORMABLES/
 - HOBAK: https://github.com/theodorekim/HOBAKv1

+Moving beyond Dynamic Deformables' foundation, I have also added support for quasi-static deformation (code needs some cleaning) via Newton iterations with line search.
+Note this is not very robust yet as I'm still fiddling with it.
+Lastly, I added support for abs-style projection when the Poisson's Ratio is close to 0.5 to stabilize the system, as recommended by the following paper:

+- *Stabler Neo-Hookean Simulation: Absolute Eigenvalue Filtering for Projected Newton* by Chen et al. (2022) (https://www.cs.columbia.edu/cg/abs-psd/)

 # Implementation Notes
 This project was built primarily using Eigen [Guennebaud, 2013] for matrix computation and Polyscope [Sharp, 2019] for interactive visualization.